 Here's What Happens To Your Body If You Drink Alcohol Every Day

 Get this: Alcohol sales were up over 20% during the COVID-19 pandemic, even though bars and restaurants were closed, according to data released by research firm Nielsen.
-If you drink alcohol every day, the effects last longer and are more dangerous than you think.
+Now that things have started opening up again, you might be wondering how those daily drinks at home might have impacted you.
+If you were drinking alcohol every day (and still are), the effects last longer and are more dangerous than you think.

 It can mess with gut bacteria and cause digestive problems.

 We all have bacteria in our stomachs that allow for normal digestion.
 After every first sip, alcohol immediately affects this area of the body, reducing those healthy microbiomes, according to a study published in the journal Alcohol Research.